plankanban/planka-docs/docs/welcome.md

 sidebar_position: 1
 ---

-# Welcome to Planka Docs
+# Welcome to PLANKA Docs

-This documentation provides useful information and guides to help you install, configure, and develop Planka.
+This documentation provides useful information and guides to help you install, configure, and develop PLANKA.

 We offer several installation options, depending on your environment and preferences.